Raku/doc/README.md

 (If you are browsing this repository via github, it will not display most files correctly, because this is Perl 6 Pod, and github assumes Perl 5 POD).

+## Install

+This module is available via the Perl 6 module ecosystem.
+Use

+	zef install p6doc

+to install the binaries and make it available in your binaries execution path.

+Once it has been dowloaded, run

+	p6doc-index build

+to build the index.

+## Use

 With a Rakudo `perl6` executable in `PATH`, try

     ./bin/p6doc Type::Str